The Scariest Roller Coaster in Every State

 Your heart will start racing just looking at the massive structure that is Shivering Timbers, the pulse-pounding coaster that is the crown jewel of Michigan’s Adventure in Muskegon.
 “Over a mile-long, you’re often out of your seat more than you are in it,” says one reviewer from Gurnee, Illinois on TripAdvisor.
 If you’re looking for something a little wackier than Michigan’s Adventure, check out these crazy theme parks around the world.

 For thrills that come with a spectacular view, Valleyfair’s Wild Thing roller coaster in Shakopee is where it’s at.
 The colossal green machine hits a max speed of 74 mph, which makes it among the fastest coasters on this list.
 Impressive drops and a figure-eight helix will make you scream with both fear and glee.
 And while you’re in the state, make sure to check out Glensheen, a must-see mansion in Minnesota.

 Mississippi is another one of those states that has slim pickings in terms of traditional roller coasters, but you’ll definitely get your heart pounding on Backsplash at Geyser Falls in Choctaw.
 Backsplash bills itself as a roller coaster and waterslide rolled into one, so prepare to get wet.
 Grab a friend and use a two-person tube to share the terrifying experience.
 They may not be ready for roller coasters, but here’s how to take your toddler to an amusement park.

 Missouri: Outlaw Run

 You may lose your voice from the screams Silver Dollar City’s Outlaw Run will elicit.
 Located in Branson, this wooden roller coaster sports a 162-foot. drop and a double barrel roll.
-According to Travel Channel, it’s the second-fastest wooden roller coaster in the world (it hits 68 mph).
+As of 2020, it’s the sixth fastest wooden roller coaster in the world (it hits 68 mph).

 Montana: The Shredder Extreme